Nick Rahall: Elections

 Rahall was elected to Congress in 1976 in the 4th district, succeeding Ken Hechler who ran for governor.
 Rahall won the district primary with a plurality of 38%.
 Hechler lost the primary for governor, and attempted a write-in campaign for the congressional seat.
 Rahall won the general election with 46% of the vote, while Hechler got 37%.

 In 1978, Hechler challenged Rahall in the Democratic primary, and Rahall won with 56% of the vote.
 He was re-elected 17 times.
 Hechler later became the West Virginia Secretary of State, and ran against Rahall in the primary in 1990.
 Rahall defeated him, receiving 57% of the vote.

-In 1990, he defeated Republican insurance agent Marianne Brewster with just 52% of the vote, the second-lowest winning percentage of his career.
+In 1990, Rahall defeated Republican insurance agent Marianne Brewster with just 52% of the vote, the second-lowest winning percentage of his career.
 The district was redrawn after the 1990 census, becoming the 3rd district, due to changes to the state's population.